c4s4/neon/doc/usermanual.md

 ---------------------

 NeON build files are in YAML format.
-YAML (for *Yet Another Markup Language*) is lightweight markup language so that you can write structured text in a natural syntax, with no strange tags or other syntaxic form of torture.
+YAML (for *Yet Another Markup Language*) is a lightweight markup language so that you can write structured text in a natural syntax, with no strange tags or other syntaxic form of torture.
 For instance, to describe a list, you would write: